 A Brief History of Ojai Valley Inn & Spa

 The Ojai Valley Inn & Spa is honored to celebrate our 90th anniversary.
 Hosting many discerning guests throughout its storied history, including celebrities, musicians and political dignitaries, the Inn proudly retains its sense of place and unrivaled commitment to our guests, showcasing dining excellence, indigenous activities and an unsurpassed natural landscape.
 During this legacy year, we invite you to find your moment and capture the distinct essence of Ojai.
-Docents will lead historical tours every Friday afternoon, memorabilia of a bygone era will be displayed throughout the resort, our historical coffee-table book will launch in June, and the Inn will feature a roaring 20s cocktail menu available during this celebratory year.
+Docents will lead historical tours every Saturday morning at 11 am, memorabilia of a bygone era will be displayed throughout the resort, our historical coffee-table book will launch in July, and the Inn will feature a roaring 20s cocktail menu available during this celebratory year.

 The Inn’s distinguished founders and famous glass manufacturers, Mr. and Mrs. Edward D. Libbey.